 Throughout the semester Gonzaga-in-Florence sponsored several trips throughout Europe.
 We would be alerted by email in the “Daily Ciao” newsletter we get and would be able to sign up and submit payment right online.
 Included in the price would be round-trip transportation by bus, accommodation, and usually some extras like a group dinner.
 At the beginning of the semester I was hesitant to sign up since the destinations seemed too foreign to me: Budapest, Hungary; Innsbruck, Austria; among others.
 In retrospect, from talking to friends who did explore the outer-reaches of Europe, it’s the trips you would never think to go on that are really the best experiences.
 Just some food for thought when I plan my next trip abroad!

 Fortunately, I did see the Southern France trip and was very interested, having taken French for over six years.
 I signed up for that and just this past weekend we took off in two coach buses on the seven-hour trek along the coast of Italy to the Côte d’Azur (the Azure Coast, known better as the French Riviera).
-On this map, you can see that Nice, our first stop, is not too far over the Franco-Italian boarder.

 We arrived at night and checked into our hostel (which was very nice, and was rated the best in all of France several times in the past).
 The next morning David and I woke up earlier than everyone else because we had to go to the post office.
 We had brought all of our belongings from Florence in the suitcases we came in because we needed to ship them to my friend Morgan in Paris.
 Long story short, it would be easier and cheaper to do that than to carry them on vacation with us after school got out.
 Afterwards, we met up with the rest of our school, took the tram down to the ocean, and had free time to wander around for a while.
 The Promenade des Anglais is a magnificent stretch of pavement, kind of like a boardwalk, that extends all along the beach.
 There’s a path for bikes, as well as open space for joggers or those on rollerblades.
 We also found an amazing open-air market, where different vendors sold such things as fresh fruit, bread, meats, flowers, and all sorts of small trinkets.